 In today's verses from Colossians 2, we have the word "mystery" again.
 In Part 1 of this "Married to Christ" series of posts, I quoted from Ephesians 5, which is often used as marriage seminar material.
 I attempted to show that earthly marriage was merely used as a metaphor for the "profound mystery," which was the real subject.
 This "profound mystery" is what Paul was emphasizing in this passage, not the earthly marriage.

 I used to believe that the cliche "God moves in mysterious ways" applied whenever the word "mystery" was used in Scripture.
-Whatever was a mystery was unknown and couldn't be known.
+I assume whatever was a mystery was unknown and couldn't be known.
 More often than not, I'd skip over it, or at least tread lightly thinking I was not going to be enlightened to what it really meant.
 I'd find out in the next life.

 But, after quite a bit of study, under the guidance of the Holy Spirit, and sound teaching and reasoning from Scripture, I came to understand how the original Greek word translated as "mystery" applied to the profound thought Paul was communicating.
 It was not known or even hinted previously, but now it is revealed in its entirety.
 The hidden treasures of full assurance of the knowledge of God was being revealed, and I was missing it.
+Until now.

 Unlike the genre of movies where certain knowledge is forbidden and remains shrouded, like a passing shadow, its usage here in Scripture describes something previously hidden but now fully revealed.
 This is special information that God has been saving up.
 Now He "desires all people to be saved and to come to the [full, accurate] knowledge of the truth" (1 Tim 2:4).